status-im/nim-decimal/README.md

 ## License

+### Library license

 This library is licensed and distributed under either of
   * MIT license (license terms in the root directory or at http://opensource.org/licenses/MIT).
   * Apache v2 license (license terms in the root directory or at http://www.apache.org/licenses/LICENSE-2.0). at your option.
 This file may not be copied, modified, or distributed except according to those terms.

+### Dependency license

-This library depends and redistribute mpdecimal. mpdecimal is available here: http://www.bytereef.org/mpdecimal/index.html
+This library depends and redistribute mpdecimal. mpdecimal is available at http://www.bytereef.org/mpdecimal/index.html

 Mpdecimal is licensed under the following Simplified BSD terms (BSD 2-clause).